GHOSTBHOLE/GHOSTBHOLE/README.md

 - 👋 Hi, I’m @GHOSTBHOLE
-- 👀 I’m interested in Business analytics
+- 👀 I’m interested in full stack web and app development
-- 🌱 I’m currently learning google ddata analytics course and MYSQL
+- 🌱 I’m currently learning full stack web development from codeacademy
-- 💞️ I’m looking to collaborate on different data analytics and research projects.
+- 💞️ I’m looking to collaborate on different front and backend development
 - 📫 How to reach me: You can reach out to me by contacting on my email id and my linkdin id